0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 * The penetration history differs (`max |Δp_t| ...` is nonzero), because one run applied a correction and the other did not.
 * Most importantly: if the reduced-precision run exits before ever executing `y = y + alpha * k * p`, then the learnable parameter (k) is *unused* and the loss may not require grad w.r.t. (k) at all.
 Promoting the termination reduction to FP32 typically restores the FP32 iteration behavior and therefore restores gradients.

----

-## In PyTorch, the numerical program includes backend pathways
+## Bug in the Bass Bin <a href="https://k7records.bandcamp.com/track/bug-in-the-bass-bin" target="_blank" rel="noopener" class="track-link" title="Innerzone Orchestra – Bug in the Bass Bin"><svg viewBox="0 0 24 24"><path d="M8 5v14l11-7z"/></svg></a>

 In ordinary deep learning, it is tempting to treat numerical behavior as a property of an operator and a dtype.
 PyTorch makes that abstraction difficult to sustain, because PyTorch is not a single arithmetic model.
 It is a heterogeneous tensor system: multiple devices and backends, multiple kernel families, optional compilation and fusion, sparse representations, complex dtypes, mixed precision and quantization.

 The numerical behavior you observe is therefore an emergent property of an execution pathway.
 A minimal abstraction is the tuple “operator, dtype policy, device/backend, algorithm/kernel variant.”
-In differentiable world models, that tuple is not enough.
+In world models, that tuple is not enough.
 You also have discretization choices (step sizes), solver tolerances and stopping criteria, event handling and surrogate smoothing, and estimator randomness and seeding.
 This enlarged object—the numerical program—is part of what you are experimenting with.

 PyTorch’s internal precision modes matter in ways that surprise practitioners because user-visible dtypes do not fully specify internal arithmetic.
 On NVIDIA GPUs, TensorFloat32 (TF32) tensor cores can accelerate float32 matmuls and convolutions by rounding inputs to a reduced mantissa while maintaining float32 dynamic range via float32 accumulation.
 PyTorch’s CUDA semantics notes describe TF32 in these terms, and they emphasize that matmuls and convolutions are controlled separately by corresponding flags.
 PyTorch also exposes `torch.set_float32_matmul_precision` to control float32 matrix multiplication internal precision on CUDA; some settings permit TF32-style pathways for float32 matmuls while others more strongly favor full float32 internal computation, and the documentation describes the intended tradeoff between speed and numerical fidelity.
 In many deep learning workloads, TF32 is acceptable and materially improves throughput.
-The sharper issue in differentiable world models is where linear algebra sits inside iterative methods: least squares steps, Gauss–Newton updates, implicit constraint solves, or backward passes that solve linear systems.
+The sharper issue in world models is where linear algebra sits inside iterative methods: least squares steps, Gauss–Newton updates, implicit constraint solves, or backward passes that solve linear systems.
 In those contexts, reduced mantissa precision can influence residual reduction and iteration counts—and because solver termination is part of the program, those differences propagate into gradients.
 In practice it can be useful to treat “matmul inside a solver or termination-critical path” differently from “matmul inside a feature extractor,” even when both are nominally float32.

 Mixed precision illustrates the same “numerical program” lens.
 PyTorch’s automatic mixed precision facilities are best understood as dtype policies rather than global dtype switches.
 Autocast chooses the precision for operations within a region to improve performance while maintaining accuracy; the recommended training pattern combines autocast with `torch.amp.GradScaler`.
 The documentation also notes that older AMP interfaces have been consolidated in newer `torch.amp` APIs.
 In conventional neural training, AMP often “just works” because many networks tolerate small perturbations and key primitives have been engineered for mixed precision.
-In differentiable world models, the dominant failure mode is frequently representability rather than mere rounding.
+In world models, the dominant failure mode is frequently representability rather than mere rounding.
 Programs contain quantities that can be legitimately outside FP16’s comfortable dynamic range: accumulated energies, long sums of forces, tiny residuals, penalty terms with large coefficients, and inverse scales that explode when denominators approach zero.
 Mixed precision also interacts with solver logic.
 Residual-based termination criteria can behave differently if residual norms are computed or accumulated in reduced precision; a solver may terminate early or fail to terminate.
 Because the solver path is part of the differentiated program, this changes gradients.

 One pattern that often helps is to treat precision not as a global switch but as a localized policy: allow reduced precision in high-throughput arithmetic, while explicitly enforcing FP32 computation (or at least FP32 accumulation) around **decision and termination boundaries**—termination checks, event detection, and residual computations.
 A minimal sketch looks like: